Samplasion/deno-aoc/README.md

 You can use `all` to run all the solutions in succession.

+### Submit solutions

+**Note** that you must run `aoc run <day>` before submitting.
+Also, you must have the session cookie set in the environment variable `AOC_SESSION_COOKIE`.

+    $ aoc submit <day>

+### Update the README.md file

+    $ aoc regen

+Which regenerates the main README.md file (which displays the list of days), or:

+    $ aoc regen <day>

+Which downloads the text of the challenge of the day and stores it in the README.md file inside the day's directory.

 ## Abuse concerns

 This tool caches the input file and only downloads it once.
 To forcefully